nxt-insurance/nxt_registry/README.md

 ## Class Level

-You can register registries on the class level simply by extending your class with `NxtRegistry`
+You can add registries on the class level simply by extending your class with `NxtRegistry`

 ```ruby
 class OtherExample